 This National Express currently limits itself to just one thing: running coaches between Dublin’s city centre and its airport, much as Aircoach did in its early days.
 The service frequency is half-hourly and even includes the city’s Heuston Station, its western train terminus, as one of its stops along the quays together with Tara Street Station for connecting with suburban and east coast train services.

-This company was first an independent operator before being acquired by Veolia.
-However, it is independent again and based in Tuam.
+This company was first an independent operator before being acquired by Comfort DelGro.
 They run coach services that ply their way between Cork or Galway and Dublin Airport and between Ballina and Galway.
 The last of these is of more interest to me than limited-stop airport services because it is another way to explore parts of the West of Ireland.

 Probably more of a transport network than a bus company, this organisation complements other Irish operators by offering additional rural bus services to be used by local people.
-Kerry is one stronghold and there are routes in numerous other counties with one bus travelling from Skibbereen to Kinsale looking well patronised when I saw it.
+Kerry is one stronghold and there are routes in numerous other counties, with one bus travelling from Skibbereen to Kinsale looking well patronised when I saw it.
+One of their routes in West Limerick has been especially useful for me too.

 It was the dropping of some stops from Bus Éireann’s Cork-Dublin Expressway coach service that was the cause of this Kilkenny-based (Ballyragget, actually) coach hire operator providing a local service to cover for the omissions after securing a contract to do so from the National Transport Authority.
 That was the 828 between Urlingford, Abbeyleix and Portlaoise and a newer service 828X began between Cashel, Urlingford and Portlaoise.
 Timetables for both of these are on the website and offer several departures a day with a more extensive service offering from Monday to Saturday than on Sundays.
 The main focus is on daytime services with none early in the morning and later ones on Fridays and Sundays, possibly because of folk travelling home from elsewhere, more likely Dublin, for weekends.
 Sometimes, a focus on faster journeys can cut out others while making opportunities for more.